soumboussaha/FP-tracer/Postprecessing /README.md

     - generate input list for measurement crawl

-### Analyzing Results of the Measurement Crawls ( if conset banner is in scope )
+### Analyzing Results of the Measurement Crawls ( if consent banner is in scope )

 - `crawl_results_fingerprinting/` - Directory for the measurements crawl results to be analyzed. *Please note that the result data has to be post-processed before analysis.
 See the crawler-repository for details on that*.
 - `FingerprintingCrawlAnalysis.ipynb` - notebook for analyzing the fingerprinting crawl

-### Analyzing Results of a crawl wihtout consent banner
+### Analyzing Results of a crawl without Consent banner

-- `crawl_results_Donothing/` - Directory for the donothing crawl results to be analyzed. *Please note that the result data has to be post-processed before analysis.
+- `crawl_results_Donothing/` - Directory for the do-nothing crawl results to be analyzed. *Please note that the result data has to be post-processed before analysis.
 See the crawler-repository for details on that*.
 - `Donohting.ipynb` - notebook for analyzing the fingerprinting crawl